 The plug socket has a rubber seal that holds the spark plug so it does not fall when it is pulled out.
 Make sure each spark plug is snugly fitted into the spark plug socket.

-6. Fit the new plugs, one at a time, into the spark plug socket and install them.
+5. Fit the new plugs, one at a time, into the spark plug socket and install them.
 Use only the specified spark plugs.
 Turn each plug several full turns by hand, then tighten with the spark plug socket to the correct torque.
 Do not overtighten.

-Spark plug tightening torque:

-14 - 22 ft-lb (20 - 29 N·m)
+Spark plug tightening torque: 14 - 22 ft-lb (20 - 29 N·m)

-- Install the coil pack/spark plug boot on the spark plug by pushing it on until you feel a snap. - 8.
-Install the coil pack bolt.
+- 6. Holding the boot, reconnect each high tension cable/ignition coil to its proper spark plug by pushing it on until you feel a snap. - 7.
+Install the ignition coil bolts.

-Coil pack tightening torque:

-48 - 65 in-lb (5.4 - 7.3 N·m)
+Ignition coil bolt tightening torque: 33 - 44 in-lb (3.8 - 5.0 N·m)